mhergenrader/flux/examples/my-todomvc/notes.md

 - careful about how you import! if you export something as default but then use named syntax for importing, you won't get your item! (undefined)
 - only place that should have knowledge of flux is the container, so anything the view needs should be passed down from the container
   - note: view doesn't dispatch actions directly - easier to reuse, test, change views (more modular)
+- wow - the immutable data structure/paradigm is so handy and concise!
+  - reduce just allows us to return some subset of the data easily
+  - easy for the flux stores to determine whether changes need to be emitted via just the == (shallow equals) operator! if so, then the emit the changes, and the containers will receive those changes and create the new view components, forwarding the updated store state and actions, etc. as props to the new UI component

 # TODOS
 - use strict at top of each module?